 In my experience, there are three common reasons why being an electrician can be physically hard and demanding.
 These reasons are the following.

-There are a lot of factors that can influence how physically demanding the job of an electrician can be.
-Also, different types of electricians will be more or less be exposed to physically demanding work tasks.
-In this article, you will learn more about the 3 common reasons why the job of an electrician can be hard on the body.
-And I will also give my own thoughts on why that is, and what to look out for as a new electrician apprentice in the trade.
+There are truly numerous variables that can affect how physically demanding an electrician’s job can sometimes be.
+Furthermore, different types of electricians will be exposed to physically demanding work tasks to different degrees.
+This article will explore the three most common reasons why working as an electrician can be hard and sometimes challenging.
+And I’ll share my thoughts on why that is, as well as what to look for as a new electrician apprentice in the trade.

-In your daily life as an electrician, you sometimes have to reach different locations, in order to do the electrical tasks.
-Electrical components and wiring will oftentimes be hidden behind walls, in attic’s and even under the floor.
-If the assignment is to install a cable underneath a floor, your work position will mostly be on your knees for the majority of the time.
+As an electrician, you occasionally need to work in different environments in order to complete electrical tasks.
+Frequently, electrical components and wiring are hidden behind walls, in attics, or even below the ground.
+If your task is to install a cable under a floor, for example, you will be on your knees for the majority of the time.